Yum cha is a must for every hungover-heavy morning, group catch up or just an epic “get ready to stuff yourself silly” session.

 Phoenix is known for its jam-packed restaurants, fresh as heck yum cha and second-to-none service.
 This massive space will be filled with waiters, happy yum cha fans and rolling carts from the second they open their doors.
 The Singapore fried noodles, steamed Chinese broccoli with oyster sauce and egg custard tart are all strong contenders on the menu.

-Open every single day of the year, Marigold down in Haymarket is your direct ticket to China.
+Open every single day of the year, Marigold in Haymarket is your direct ticket to China.
 Sip the beautifully strong tea, with a wide assortment of dim sum, dumplings and dessert dishes.
 The steamed spinach dumpling along with salt and pepper squid will make you want to book another table for the next day.

 Better get in early because Palace Chinese has a long-running reputation of being the best yum cha in Sydney.
 Get a stacked table full of springs rolls, prawn dumplings and if you’re game enough, the Feng Zhao (chicken feet).
 The glutinous and spongy feet are definitely a unique texture and taste that you won’t find anywhere else.